mvrdevelopment/spec/mvr-spec.md

 When in Websocket Mode, all message should be send as text unless otherwise defined.

 When in Local Network Mode, all messages are send via TCP directly to the client.
-The JSON document are then encoded the following way:
+The packet is encoded the following way:

 | Type    | Symbol  |
 |---|---|